 Returning to his writings and his life, particularly, the awful end he met, I reflect on how fortunate I was to study Benjamin and his friend and interlocutor, Siegfried Kracauer, at the University of Chicago with Miriam Bratu Hansen in 1996-1997.
 Hansen, whose mother, Ruth Bratu, escaped from Czechoslovakia in a Kindertransport in 1939, had studied with Adorno at the University of Frankfurt.
 Her essays on Benjamin, mass media, and mass culture, commencing with the 1987 “Benjamin, Cinema, Experience,” set the standard for scholarship in English on these subjects.
 After I finished my master’s work with her, I still eagerly sought out every new article she published on Benjamin, Kracauer, or Adorno.
 Miriam struggled with cancer for 13 years before passing away at the far too young age of 61 in 2011.
 This article on the last years of Benjamin’s life is dedicated to her.

 Like Albert Einstein, Thomas Mann, Bertolt Brecht, Ernst Cassirer, Peter Gellhorn, the members of the Institute for Social Research, and so many other luminaries of German culture, Hitler’s accession to power in January 1933 was an absolute caesura in Walter Benjamin’s life.
 “For the interwar years fall naturally into two periods, before and after 1933,” Benjamin wrote in 1940.
 Before that fateful date, he aspired to become “the foremost critic of German literature.”
 Benjamin had authored remarkable studies of German Romanticism, the Trauerspiel (mourning play), a form of drama associated with the Baroque period in Germany, and a massive outpouring of essays and reviews for the newspaper, the Frankfurter Zeitung, and the periodical, Die literarische Welt (The Literary World).
-Not content to investigate older literary schools and genres, Benjamin also produced analyses of Marcel Proust, Franz Kafka, Surrealism, and the Austrian critic, Karl Kraus, which are still widely read today.
+Not content to investigate older literary schools and genres, Benjamin also produced analyses of Marcel Proust, Franz Kafka, Surrealism (in his 1929 essay on Surrealism, he called, militantly, for a "radical concept of freedom"), and the Austrian critic, Karl Kraus, which are still widely read today.
 The 1928 book, One-Way Street, comprised of aphorisms and brief essays, confirmed how innovative a writer and thinker he was.

 A zealous collector, Benjamin hunted and purchased tomes on a staggering array of topics: science fiction, fairy tales and children’s books, Judaica, philology, physics, and theology, as well as novels and poetry.
 “Unpacking My Library,” his wonderful short text, transmits the pure bibliophilic excitement of a “relationship to objects which does not emphasize their functional, utilitarian value” and the “final thrill, the thrill of acquisition.”
 At times in his life, Benjamin cared more about and related better to his library than to human beings.